 Frank, who has worked in the sales department for more than a decade, bikes to work four times a week and says he owes a lot of his commitment to his lobsters.
 Lobster gloves that is.
 Much like Bryce’s layering concept, Frank’s lobster gloves are a convertible style that feature fleece gloves on the inside with flip up mittens that will hold your hand in a Vulcan salute.
 Having your fingers pressed together allows your own body heat to warm your hands and keep your flanges flexible and cozy.
 Frank loves Garneau super prestige gloves and thinks it’s hilarious to walk around the office quoting Zoidberg while wearing them.

-*Seriously, we have feared for his life when he gets into work shivering uncontrollably.
+*Seriously, there are times when we fear for his life when he gets into work shivering.